Skip to main content

 Recent Activity on the Reykjanes Peninsula

 Since 2021, all eyes have been on the Reykjanes peninsula where there has been an intermittent, ongoing eruption.
-It began with six months of magma erupting from Mount Fagradalsfjall, which produced breathtaking displays of fountains and river-like flows as lava poured out and reshaped the valley.
+It began with six months of magma erupting from Fagradalsfjall, which produced breathtaking displays of fountains and river-like flows as lava poured out and reshaped the valley.

-Further eruptions took place in 2022 near to the original eruption site and in 2023 at Litli-Hrútur.
+Further eruptions took place in 2022 near the original eruption site and in 2023 at Litli-Hrútur.
 It is usually possible to safely hike to these sites, though check official advice before doing so.

 Since then, the active zone has shifted to the west.
 Separate fissures have opened up; those occurring from December 2023 to the present are collectively referred to as the Sundhnúkagígar Crater Row Series.